 Our graduates are equipped with the skills to design MR protocols relevant to patients’ clinical needs and employ the technology to provide quality imaging with high diagnostic confidence.

 There will be face-to-face or video-conferencing intensive workshops and interactions with specialists from different medical disciplines.

-The course provides two weeks clinical training in a WSU endorsed MRI clinical site for each of the clinical units.
+The program provides two weeks clinical training in a WSU endorsed MRI clinical site for each of the clinical subjects.

 Graduates will be offered optional eight weeks additional clinical training, especially for those who do not have an opportunity for ongoing MRI practical experience.